 A physician home loan or doctor mortgage loan can be a powerful tool to help you into a home with the least amount of cash possible, sooner than most conventional loans; in many cases with less overall expense as you will likely avoid mortgage insurance.
 This does not mean they are the right prescription for everyone.
 Finding a trusted mortgage advisor that can help you navigate the mortgage and real estate process is ultimately going to offer you the highest probability of successfully closing on your new home.
 Good luck!

 If you would like more information about physician home loans, you can download our free eBook and request a client consultation here: http://physicianmtg.com/

-Josh Mettle is an industry leading author and mortgage lender, specializing in financing physicians, dentists, CRNAs, and physician assistants.
+Josh Mettle is an industry leading author and mortgage lender, specializing in financing physicians, dentists, CRNA, and physician assistants.
 You can enjoy great physician real estate and mortgage advice here or by visiting his book site.
 Josh is also a fourth generation real estate investor, and owns a number of rental homes, apartment units and mortgages.
 Josh is dedicated to helping physicians become more financially aware and able; listen to “Physician Financial Success” podcast episodes or download Josh’s latest tips and advice here.
 Copyright© 2017 eJLM LTD. All Rights Reserved